 By Jimmy Williams, PT, DPT

-With all of the fall marathon races quickly approaching, I’ve decided to put a list of helpful hints to allow runners, both experienced and new to the distance, to prepare themselves to run a good marathon and have a fun time!
+With all of the spring season in full swing, I’ve decided to put a list of helpful hints to allow runners, both experienced and new to the distance, to prepare themselves to run a good marathon and have a fun time!

 Longest Training Run